 Upward and Onward!

 If you walk a dark path in this life, be not discouraged.
-Those who have successfully completed the passage can help those still on the way.
-St. Jane Frances de Chantal reveals the value of guidance in the spiritual life.
-St. Paul of the Cross shows the value of patience and trust while journeying through darkness and the rewards that follow.
-St. Therese teaches the necessity of exercising soul muscle (faith) and ignoring the enemy.
-St. Teresa shows that the suffering caused by doubt has value in God’s eyes, when offered to Him with love.
-By their example, advice and most especially by their heavenly help, the saints can help the doubtful to go upward and onward to the Land of Light.
+Those who have successfully completed the passage know the way through it.
+What is their advice in sum?
+From St. Jane, we learn the importance of a spiritual guide and the virtue of trust.
+St. Paul’s example teaches us the value of patience and hope and the rewards that follow darkness.
+From St. Therese, we learn the necessity of exercising soul muscle (faith) and ignoring the enemy.
+Finally, from St. Teresa we understand that the suffering caused by doubt has value in God’s eyes, when offered to Him with love.
+By their example, advice and most especially by their heavenly intercession, the saints can help the doubtful to go upward and onward to the Land of Light.

 The Story of a Soul: The Autobiography of St. Thérèse of Lisieux

 The Hidden Face: A study of St. Thérèse of Lisieux,

 Mother Teresa: Come be my Light, edited and with commentary by

 The Story of a Soul is available in pdf format here.

 …or as a free audio book.

 St. John Paul II explains what co-redemption means in an apostolic letter called Salvifici Doloris.